 Recommendations & Cautions

-1. Always set limit-price of stop-limit order slightly higher (in case of buy direction) or lower (in case of sell direction) to increase chances of fulfilling underlying limit-order
+1. Always set limit price of the stop-limit order slightly higher (in case of buy direction) or lower (in case of sell direction) to increase chances of fulfilling the underlying limit-order

 The trigger and limit prices can be the same.
 But, it’s recommended that sell orders set your trigger price (stop price) slightly (depends on the volatility for the pair you trade) higher than the limit price and vice versa for buy orders, set your trigger price somewhat lower than the limit price.
 This will reduce the risk of your order not being fulfilled.
 The price difference allows for a safety gap in price where the order is triggered and where it is fulfilled.
 But keep in mind that the more significant difference between trigger-price and limit-price, the bigger slippage you will get in the worst case.